bgschiller/vue-await/README.md

 ### Prior Art

 - This project was inspired by [svelte](https://svelte.technology)'s [Await blocks](https://svelte.technology/guide#await-blocks).
-- It uses the custom directive structure from [this stack overflow answer](https://stackoverflow.com/a/43543814/1586229)

 ### Caveats

-- Promises that resolve or reject with multiple arguments will lose all but the first.
-If you need this, you can do `<Await :p="p.then((...args) => args)" />`
 - Because `slot`s cannot live at the root of a `template`, this component introduces one extra `div` of nesting.
 This has the potential to break some css rules using the `>` immediate child selector.

 ### Future Work